SandyRodger/launch_school_books/ruby_core_tools.md

 ### [rbenv](https://launchschool.com/books/core_ruby_tools/read/ruby_version_managers#rbenv)

 -  You may feel that RVM and rbenv work very similarly.
 There are minor syntax variations.
-It is under the hood thtat the real differences are to be found.
+It is under the hood that the real differences are to be found.
 -  rbenv uses a set of small scripts called 'shims'.
 They are saved in a place where Ruby must search when it can't find a command, like `rubocop`.

 #### installing rubies